Anamika1911/ArchitecturalKatas/KeyCapabilities/AlertSystem.md

 - Timeframes for acknowledging and resolving alerts.
 This will help prevent alert fatigue and ensures timely response to critical issues.

 ## Thrasholds
-Thrasholds for different sub-systems like water quality, weather etc. will be saved in their respective databases.
+Thrasholds for different sub-systems like water quality, weather etc. will be entered manually from UI and saved in datalake.

 ## Block Diagram
 ![Block diagram - Alerting Module](https://github.com/Anamika1911/ArchitecturalKatas/assets/6397314/452c9c93-9a4b-44b4-972a-74024c32d238)

 ## Architecture
+Different subsystems like waterQuality, FishStatistics etc. will have their individual services that will work on incoming data from datalake, consume thrasholds and publish alerts to a message broker.
+Alert module will consume these and send to different notification channels.
 - Event Driven
 - MicroServices
 ## Non-functional Considerations